Cel3estiaL/crisis_watch_bot/README.md

-# 🌍 ReliefWeb Reports Bot
+# 🌍 Crisis Watch Bot

 Automated bot that posts humanitarian reports from ReliefWeb to Twitter every 3 hours.